-Among the many quantum invariants of links that appeared after Jones polymonial, one of the most interesting is the 'HOMFLY' polynomial, which, it later became clear, arises from the category of representations of the quantum group SU(n).
-This polynomial got its curious name because it was independently discovered by many mathematicians, some of whom teamed up to write a paper about it for the Bulletin of the American Mathematical Society in 1985: Hoste, Ocneanu, Millet, Freyd, Lickorish and Yetter [96].
+Among the many quantum invariants of links that appeared after the Jones polynomial, one of the most interesting is the 'HOMFLY-PT' polynomial, which, it later became clear, arises from the category of representations of the quantum group associated to SU(n).
+This polynomial got its curious name because it was independently discovered by many mathematicians, some of whom teamed up to write a paper about it for the Bulletin of the American Mathematical Society in 1985: Hoste, Ocneanu, Millet, Freyd, Lickorish and Yetter [97].
+The 'PT' refers to Przytycki and Traczyk, who published separately [98].